radcampaign/adr/0003-use-adr-structure-defined-by-adr-tools.md

 ADRs are a formal device, and require a regular structure.
-Any tools that can automate that structure will make it easier for any team member to contribute ADRs while following that structre.
+Any tools that can automate that structure will make it easier for any team member to contribute ADRs while following that structure.

 ## Decision